awsdocs/amazon-comprehend-developer-guide/doc_source/vpc-interface-endpoints.md

 You can establish a private connection between your VPC and Amazon Comprehend by creating an *interface VPC endpoint*\.
 Interface endpoints are powered by [AWS PrivateLink](http://aws.amazon.com/privatelink), a technology that enables you to privately access Amazon Comprehend APIs without an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection\.
 Instances in your VPC don't need public IP addresses to communicate with Amazon Comprehend APIs\.
 Traffic between your VPC and Amazon Comprehend does not leave the Amazon network\.

-Each interface endpoint is represented by one or more [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) in your subnets\.
+Each interface endpoint is represented by one or more [Elastic network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) in your subnets\.

 For more information, see [Interface VPC endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) in the *Amazon VPC User Guide*\.